-2Calculated by dividing amortization of deferred policy acquisition costs and underwriting and administrative expenses by net premiums earned.
+2Calculated by dividing amortization of deferred policy acquisition costs and other operating expenses including underwriting and administrative expenses by net premiums earned.
 3The sum of the losses and settlement expense ratio and the expense ratio.
 A combined ratio of under 100% indicates an underwriting profit.
 A combined ratio over 100% indicates an underwriting loss.